okulkarni-weekendr/codechallenge-flagpicker/README.md

 ### Country and Continent Endpoints

-Each endpoint manipulates or displays information related to the User whose Token is provided with the request:

 * Get all continents and its information : `GET /api/flagPicker/continents`
 * Get information/flag of a country : `GET /api/flagPicker?country={countryName}`